ikny/lem-dev/dev/log.md

 ### Plan the architecture
 Planning in progress, but on a paper.
 Currently the question is between async and threading, as I need the audio loop to be really fast, so the sound is smooth, however, this is not the case with the GUI loop.
 To reduce CPU usage, I might use threading: one thread for sound, another one for GUI.

+28.11.
+I was battling with poetry and github and IT TOOK FUCKING FOREVER AAARGH

+but finally, it is done I hope.